Start your career off right.

 What documents do I need to submit?

-All New Grad applicants must complete an online application (a transfer application if you are a current Sharp HealthCare employee) and submit a resume.
+All New Grad applicants must complete an online application and submit a resume.
+Cover letters are optional.
 Other clinical nurse or RN openings that do not have the indication as a New Grad RN position are for experienced RNs only.

 Can I email or fax my packet?

 We are unable to accept documents in person, by regular/certified mail, fax or email.
 We will list instructions on how to submit your documents under the How to Apply section at the time of posting.

 How can I confirm you received all of my application documents?

 You can view your submitted documents by checking your attachments in your profile.

 I’ve received an email asking me to self-identify however the link doesn’t work.
 What do I do?

 Please disregard this notification.
 As your application is reviewed, the system will generate this message however there is no need to take further action.